 Visit Baku’s Old City

 The Old City of Baku (sometimes referred to as the Inner City) is an area of Baku that is extremely well preserved and is a UNESCO World Heritage Site.
 The Inner City is walled and had a population of about 3,000 people in 2007.
-Inside of the Old City, you can see two extremely important sites to Azerbaijan- the Maiden Tower and Shirvanshah’s Palace.
+Inside the Old City, you can see two extremely important sites to Azerbaijan- the Maiden Tower and Shirvanshah’s Palace.
 There are disputes over how old the Maiden Tower is with some historians saying it dates back to the 7th century and others declaring that it dates back to the 12th century.
 Whichever it is, it is worth a visit and is one of the coolest things to see in Baku.

 The Old City of Baku has previously been on the UNESCO endangered list as it suffered a lot of damage from the November 2000 earthquake, but the country did an astounding job to get it back to decent condition and the World Heritage Committee praised Azerbaijan for its efforts.

-Grab Lunch at Sehrli Tendir
+Grab Lunch at Firuze

 Walk Around Fountain Square